 California Nightclub is an extension of California Hotel at Sabon Gari, Kano.
 It is suitable for guests of the hotel who can head down to the bar after enjoying dinner at the restaurant.

-Places of Interest in Kano
+7. Interesting Places to Visit in Kano

 Kofar Matar Dyeing Pits